NEU-DSG/tapas-docs/public-docs/neh_pard_workplan.md

 ## March-August 2014

-* Begin repository design: Develop modeling of TEI and XSLT objects and any associated disseminations in Fedora; experiment with different modeling approaches (Patrick Yott, Andrew Ashton)
+* Begin repository design: Develop modeling of TEI and XSLT objects and any associated disseminations in Fedora; experiment with different modeling approaches
-* Develop SOLR indexing: index TEI headers from TAPAS data; research as needed to determine whether to index these in SOLR, or use XQuery (Steven Bassett)
+* Develop SOLR indexing: index TEI headers from TAPAS data; research as needed to determine whether to index these in SOLR, or use XQuery
-* Develop metadata conversion: conversion of TEI Headers to project-specific implementation of MODS records; develop or customize a crosswalk from TEIheader to MODS (Sarah Sweeney)
+* Develop metadata conversion: conversion of TEI Headers to project-specific implementation of MODS records; develop or customize a crosswalk from TEIheader to MODS
-* Conduct search for Ruby on Rails programmer for Hydra development (Patrick Yott, Julia Flanders)
+* Conduct search for Ruby on Rails programmer for Hydra development
-* Begin profiling of TAPAS data: analyse contributed data and assess which XML structures in TAPAS data are best suited to pre-defined visualizations (Syd Bauman, Julia Flanders)
+* Begin profiling of TAPAS data: analyse contributed data and assess which XML structures in TAPAS data are best suited to pre-defined visualizations
-* Initial usability assessment of repository needs following public TAPAS launch (Scott Hamlin, Julia Flanders)
+* Initial usability assessment of repository needs following public TAPAS launch
-* Develop initial set of pre-defined XQuery searches: identify high-value searches that will apply to large subsets of TAPAS data, to drive out-of-the-box visualization options within the TEI publication interface (Syd Bauman and Julia Flanders, TAPAS contributors)
+* Develop initial set of pre-defined XQuery searches: identify high-value searches that will apply to large subsets of TAPAS data, to drive out-of-the-box visualization options within the TEI publication interface

 ## September - February 2014-15
-* Begin Hydra development (Hydra programmer)
+* Begin Hydra development
 * Consult with TextGrid and other TEI community organizations about state of the art in XML database technology for TEI
-* Develop XML database functionality: implement a few test pre-defined XQueries for publication interface options so that the system can receive a request from the user interface and return a response in JSON for display through a visualization module (XML developer)
+* Develop XML database functionality: implement a few test pre-defined XQueries for publication interface options so that the system can receive a request from the user interface and return a response in JSON for display through a visualization module
-* Begin Drupal development work: build mechanism for receiving and processing data from XML database and repository [this potentially affects the user experience]; select and install modules to support visualization (Eliot Scott, Steven Bassett, Hydra programmer)
+* Begin Drupal development work: build mechanism for receiving and processing data from XML database and repository ; select and install modules to support visualization
-* Begin design of code-along program: develop criteria for recruiting participants, develop outreach materials and overall schedule for the program, issue some advance publicity to raise community awareness of the program (Scott Hamlin, Julia Flanders)
+* Begin design of code-along program: develop criteria for recruiting participants, develop outreach materials and overall schedule for the program, issue some advance publicity to raise community awareness of the program

 # Year 2
 During the second year, we complete the repository development and implementation